 How long will the scheme run for?

-To date, the government have committed at least £200 million to fund these Armed Forces home loans and have said that scheme will run for at least three years from April 1st, 2014.
+To date, the government have committed at least £200 million to fund these Armed Forces home loans and have said that scheme will run for at least until the end of December, 2018.

 FHTB – what type of property is eligible?